SrPhilippe/SHELF/windows-issues/index.md

 ### Solve issue with discord overlay

 There is an issue where MSI Afterburner don't let the discord overlay show up in the game.
-To solve this, you'll need to put the code bellow under the line `InjectionDelay=15000` inside `GLOBAL` file at `C:\Program Files (x86)\RivaTuner Statistics Server\Profiles`
+To solve this, you'll need to put the code bellow under the line `InjectionDelay=15000` inside `GLOBAL` file at `C:\Program Files (x86)\RivaTuner Statistics Server\ProfileTemplates`

 ```bash